 The Boolean array df['Height'] > 5.8 is evaluated row by row, and .loc keeps the rows where it’s True.

-Pandas pairs naturally with Matplotlib (DataFrames have a .plot() method that wraps Matplotlib calls), scikit-learn (most sklearn estimators accept DataFrames directly), and NumPy (under the hood, columns are backed by NumPy arrays by default, though recent pandas versions also support PyArrow-backed dtypes).
-It’s essentially the lingua franca for tabular data in the Python data-science stack.
+Pandas pairs naturally with Matplotlib (DataFrames have a .plot() method that wraps Matplotlib calls), scikit-learn (most sklearn estimators accept DataFrames directly), and NumPy (columns are backed by NumPy arrays by default, though recent pandas versions also support PyArrow-backed dtypes).
+It’s the lingua franca for tabular data in the Python data-science stack.